 WKT resulting from a spatial operation that produces an empty

-As of MySQL 5.7.5, during parsing of a nested geometry collection, the collection is flattened and its basic components are used in various GIS operations to compute results.
+During parsing of a nested geometry collection, the collection is flattened and its basic components are used in various GIS operations to compute results.
 This provides additional flexibility to users because it is unnecessary to be concerned about the uniqueness of geometry data.
 Nested geometry collections may be produced from nested GIS function calls without having to be explicitly flattened first.